Fun Facts about Florida’s Paradise Coast

 The state of Florida is divided into 67 counties.
 Collier County, which includes the cities of Naples, Marco Island and Everglades City and the villages of Goodland and Ave Maria, is the largest County in the State with a total area of 2,305 square miles, and a land area of 2,025 square miles.
 Almost 80% of that is set aside as preserve lands, including Big Cypress National Preserve, Everglades National Park, two national wildlife refuges, one national research reserve, three state parks, one state forest and many County, City and private parks and nature preserves, including Audubon’s Corkscrew Swamp Sanctuary.

 The Travel Channel designated Naples as America’s Best All-Around Beachin 2005, due to the diversity of great things to see and do in the destination, all surrounded by beautiful white sand beaches.
 U.S. News & World Reportranked Naples as the #2 beach in Florida in 2011, and as the #5 Most Relaxing Beach in the USA and Caribben.
-TripAdvisorranked Naples in the Top 25 USA Beaches Poll in 2011 at #13.
+TripAdvisor ranked Naples in the Top 25 USA Beaches Poll in 2011 at #13.
 Condé Nast Traveler magazine named Naples on of the 20 Best Beaches in America in January 2006.
-“Dr. Beach” selected Barefoot Beach just north of Naples as one of the top ten beaches in the nation in 2006.

 There are approximately 100 art galleries in the greater Naples area, extending from Gallery Row in downtown Naples all the way out to the Big Cypress Gallery in the Everglades – the studio of famed black and white nature photographer Clyde Butcher, known as the “Ansel Adams of the Everglades” for his stunning, large format black & white Everglades landscapes.
 Both the Marco Island Center for the Arts and The von Liebig Art Center in Naples offer free galleries, excellent gift shops featuring work by local artists and a full lineup of classes and workshops.

-The world class Artis-Naples, home to the Naples Philharmonic Orchestra and The Baker Museum of Art, has helped put Naples on the map as a premiere cultural destination, as have the area’s many nationally recognized art festivals.
+The world class Artis-Naples, home to the Naples Philharmonic Orchestra and concert hall and the Baker Museum of Art, has helped put Naples on the map as a premiere cultural destination, as have the area’s many nationally recognized art festivals.

 Naples is said to have more millionaires per capita than any other city in Florida.